oluwasemilorebadejo/oluwasemilorebadejo/README.md

 - 👋 Hi, I’m Oluwasemilore Badejo
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m a Machine Learning Engineer
+- 🌱 I’m a Web Developer
 - 💞️ I’m looking to collaborate on Data Science and Machine Learning projects
 - 📫 How to reach me:badejo.semilore.7@gmail.com or [Twitter](https://twitter.com/daredevil_blac)